jmblog05/cisco-audit-tool/README.md

 ## Environment

+- Windows
-Python 3.x
+- Python 3.x

-Windows

-openpyxl
+## Technologies

+- Python
-tkinter
+- tkinter
+- openpyxl
+- Regular Expressions

 ## How to use
 1. Execute commands on Cisco routers.